openSUSE/news-o-o/_posts/2010-10-25-thanks-for-your-participation-at-the-opensuse-conference.markdown

 <!-- more -->

 [![Michl getting interviewed](http://farm5.static.flickr.com/4048/5105173153_49f7990d2a_m.jpg)](http://www.flickr.com/photos/andreasjaeger/5105173153/)
-The first person to show up in the morning and the last one in the evening was Michael LÃ¶ffler.
+The first person to show up in the morning and the last one in the evening was Michael Löffler.
 He also did a great job in preparing the conference which included organizing the venue and getting our sponsors on board.

 The program committee did a great job of selecting talks and tracks for good program under the motto "Collaboration about borders".
 Thanks to Andrew, Cornelius, Gnokii, Jan, Jos, Klaas, Michl, and Vincent.

 [![Friendly reception desk](http://farm2.static.flickr.com/1420/5110773092_f7afba6e2e_m.jpg)](http://www.flickr.com/photos/andreasjaeger/5110773092/)
-Jacqueline run the reception - together with the Novell apprentices including Nanuk Krinner, Michael HÃ¤ffner, Jan LÃ¶ser, Benjamin Brunner and Max Maier.
+Jacqueline run the reception - together with the Novell apprentices including Nanuk Krinner, Michael Häffner, Jan Löser, Benjamin Brunner and Max Maier.

 Anne drove the mini bus to the tram in the mornings and evenings to make it easy for those not staying at the conference venue to come to it.